 You can access another person’s mailbox if you have been granted the appropriate permissions to their mailbox.
+Permissions can range from read-only to creation, deletion, and allowing responses to messages.

 Note: Sharing folders or mailboxes can only be done using work or school account with qualifying Microsoft 365 subscriptions, or work or school accounts hosted by Exchange Online.